shawy006/GCD_Booth/README.md

-Here’s the revised report with a table summarizing the parameters:
+Here's the same report formatted for a GitHub README file:

 ---

-# Report: Simulation and Analysis of Phase Noise in Dual-Loop Optoelectronic Oscillators (OEOs)
+# Simulation and Analysis of Phase Noise in Dual-Loop Optoelectronic Oscillators (OEOs)

-## 1. Introduction

-This report analyzes phase noise in dual-loop optoelectronic oscillators (OEOs) by examining contributions from different noise sources, the influence of optical power ratio (\( \mu \)), and the effect of fiber lengths in the dual-loop configuration.
-Phase noise performance is a critical aspect of OEOs, influencing their application in high-precision microwave and RF signal generation.
+This repository provides MATLAB code and a detailed analysis of phase noise in dual-loop optoelectronic oscillators (OEOs).
+The analysis includes contributions from various noise sources, the effect of optical power ratio (\( \mu \)), and the influence of fiber lengths.

 ---

-## 2. Transfer Function and Parameters
+## Transfer Function

-The dual-loop OEO’s transfer function \( H(jf) \) captures the influence of the optical feedback loops and group delay on the noise transfer.
-It is expressed as:
+The transfer function \( H(jf) \) of the dual-loop OEO is expressed as:

 \[
 H(jf) = \frac{1}{1 - \frac{\mu e^{-j 2 \pi f \tau_d1} + (1 - \mu) e^{-j 2 \pi f \tau_d2}}{1 + j 2 \pi f \tau_f}}
 \]

-where:
+Where:
 - \( f \): Frequency offset (Hz)
 - \( \tau_d1 \): Delay of the short fiber (s)
 - \( \tau_d2 \): Delay of the long fiber (s)
-- \( \tau_f \): Group delay of the electrical bandpass filter (EBPF) (s)
+- \( \tau_f \): Group delay of the electrical bandpass filter (s)
 - \( \mu \): Optical power ratio between the short and long loops

+---

-### Table 1: Simulation Parameters
+## Simulation Parameters

 | **Parameter**                | **Symbol**      | **Value**               |
 |-------------------------------|-----------------|-------------------------|